lucieDLE/DOC-ShapeAXI/readme.md

 ## Viewing the Results

 All the results are saved in the **Output directory** specified by the user. you can find:

-- the csv file containing the prediction made by the network.
+A. the csv file containing the prediction made by the network.

-- a folder named **Explainability** containing the visualization results:
+B. a folder named **Explainability** containing the visualization results:
   1. Open the folder and drag and drop a shape in Slicer
   2. Go to the module **Models**
       ![location of the Models tab to select in Slicer.](DOCShapeAXI/Resources/Image/explainability_tab.png)